 Everyone experiences times in their lives where they feel stuck, sad, anxious, or simply lost.
 It takes courage and wisdom to keep moving forward, and this is where I can help.
 I offer an authentic, dynamic and compassionate approach to psychotherapy for adults, couples, and families.

 I am Marriage & Family Therapist.
 My degree has provided me with specialized training that focuses specifically on helping people improve their most important interpersonal relationships, and above all, their relationship with themselves.
-My integrative therapeutic style considers the whole person: body, mind and spirit.
+My integrative therapeutic style considers the existential experience of the whole person: body, mind and spirit.

 I specialize in helping people cultivate a greater sense of clarity, acceptance of reality and “what is”, and improve their self esteem.